More Interesting Info...

 Opium Lettuce Serrated Lactuca Serriola Seeds

-From planting to sprouting normally takes from a week/10 days up to a month, so don’t be in a panic if it takes a little while!
+From planting to sprouting normally takes from one to 4 weeks and is weather dependent, so don’t be in a panic if it takes a little while!
 These are good fresh seeds, and it’s well worth the wait.
 Trust me.

-The only reason I can see that its not a more common commercial product, is it’s more resinous than the traditional Lactuca Virosa, which contains most of its resin in the main stem, meaning machine harvest is easier.
+The only reasons I can see that it’s not a more common commercial product, is it’s more resinous than the traditional Lactuca virosa, and the height of plants is more irregular, which makes machine harvesting much harder.

-With this stuff, you have to cut and harvest by hand, which is what you will be doing if you buy the seeds from me anyway.
+With this stuff, you have to cut and harvest by hand, which is what you will no doubt be doing if you buy the seeds from me anyway.

 Here is some data I found online>>>